LabTranslationalArchitectomics/riboWaltz/README.md

 #### Sequence data

   Optionally, a file containing transcript or genome sequence information in FASTA format can be provided as input for `psite_info` to perform P-site specific codon sequence analysis.
 By specifying a genome build, the corresponding BSGenome object in R will be used for sequence retrieval.
 Genome sequences and genome builds must be coupled with a TxDb object or a GTF file providing genomic annotation.
-For further datails please refer to the documentation of `psite_info` running ?psite_info.
+For further details please refer to the documentation of `psite_info` running ?psite_info.

 ### Codon coverage